mine and occupational health and safety

 - MOHS law training

-- representations on proposed amendments to MOHS law, including legislation for compensation of work-related deaths, injuries and diseases
+- Representations on proposed amendments to MOHS law, including legislation for compensation for work-related deaths, injuries and diseases

-- written correspondence, representations and submissions to the South African Department of Mineral Resources and the South African Department of Labour
+- Written correspondence, representations and submissions to the South African Department of Mineral Resources and Energy and the South African Department of Labour

 - Written representations following recommendations to impose administrative fines in terms of the MHSA